Vazalemma/Portfolio/README.md

 - Castle'Sploder, a 2D platformer game, created by using Game Maker 8.0 and the IWBT Engine.
 Started as a personal project, ended up using for final thesis in high school.

 https://www.mediafire.com/file/9rax8m8x30yuj5a
 - Kaomigaym 2, a game I created as a birthday gift to a certain individual.
-A mixed genre, created using Game Maker 8.0.
+A mixed genre, also created using Game Maker 8.0.

 .
 .